-Fish Kills: Sizeable fish kills have resulted from pesticide use, and have often made sensational news headlines, including the 1991 death of over one million fish in Louisiana after aerial spraying of the insecticide azinphos methyl (Guthion) on sugarcane fields.48 In 1995, toxic concentrations of endosulfan and methyl parathion along a 16-mile stretch of the Tennessee River in Alabama resulted in over 240,000 fish killed.
+Fish Kills: Sizeable fish kills have resulted from pesticide use, and have often made sensational news headlines, including the 1991 death of over one million fish in Louisiana after aerial spraying of the insecticide azinphos-methyl (Guthion) on sugarcane fields.
+In 1995, toxic concentrations of endosulfan and methyl parathion along a 16-mile stretch of the Tennessee River in Alabama resulted in 240,000 fish killed.
 Most recently, 100,000 to 300,000 black crappie fish died suddenly in Minnesota.
-Water samples show the presence of permethrin, the pesticide that had been used two days prior for mosquito control.49
+Water samples show the presence of permethrin, the pesticide that had been used two days prior for mosquito control.

-Failures in the Regulatory System
+Failures in the regulatory system

-EPA has developed water quality standards and guidelines for pesticides that have been the subject of much criticism.50 Under the Safe Drinking Water Act, EPA establishes maximum contaminant levels (MCLs) for water pollutants.
-MCLs are the maximum permissible level of a contaminant in water delivered to users of a public water system.51 In addition to MCLs, EPA also establishes Secondary Maximum Contaminant Levels (SMCLs), Risk-Specific Doses (RSD), and Lifetime Health Advisories (HA-L), all of which are other guidelines for how much of a contaminant is acceptable in water, based on health and environmental data.
-However, there are many uncertainties and complications.52 The following failures in the regulatory system threaten both public health and environmental integrity:
+EPA has developed water quality standards and guidelines for pesticides that have been the subject of much criticism.
+Under the Safe Drinking Water Act, EPA establishes maximum contaminant levels (MCLs) for water pollutants.
+MCLs are the maximum permissible level of a contaminant in water delivered to users of a public water system.
+In addition to MCLs, EPA also establishes Secondary Maximum Contaminant Levels (SMCLs), Risk-Specific Doses (RSD), and Lifetime Health Advisories (HA-L), all of which are other guidelines for how much of a contaminant is acceptable in water, based on health and environmental data.
+However, there are many uncertainties and complexities.
+The following failures in the regulatory system threaten both public health and environmental integrity:

-EPA has not established drinking water standards for all the pesticides found in water.
-EPA has established MCLs for only 24 pesticides, 10 of which are no longer approved for use.53

-Of 76 pesticides analyzed in NAWQA water samples, human-health criteria (MCLs, RSDs, or HA-Ls) are available for 42 pesticides and 4 degradation products.54 Similarly, in USGS's study of pesticides in shallow groundwater, only 25 of the 46 pesticides detected had water quality standards for the protection of human health established for them.55
+- EPA has not established drinking water standards for all the pesticides found in water.
+EPA has established MCLs for only 24 pesticides, 10 of which are no longer approved for use.
+Of 76 pesticides analyzed in NAWQA water samples, human-health criteria (MCLs, RSDs, or HA-Ls) are available for 42 pesticides and four degradation products.
+Similarly, in USGS's study of pesticides in shallow groundwater, only 25 of the 46 pesticides detected had water quality standards established for them. - Mixtures, synergisms, and breakdown products are not considered or being studied.
+Yet, pesticides in water usually occur in mixtures of several compounds rather than individually.
+More than 50% of all stream samples reviewed by the USGS contained five or more pesticides, and nearly 25% of all groundwater samples contained two or more pesticides.
+Although unregulated, some studies indicate that combinations of pesticides may exhibit additive or in some cases, synergistic effects, making the combined effect worse than the effect of a single compound.

-- Mixtures, synergisms, and breakdown products are not considered or being studied.
-Yet, pesticides in water usually occur in mixtures of several compounds rather than individually.56 More than 50% of all stream samples reviewed by USGS contained 5 or more pesticides, and nearly 25% of all groundwater samples contained two or more pesticides.57 Although unregulated, some studies indicate that combinations of pesticides may exhibit additive or in some cases, synergistic effects, making the combined effect worse than the effect of a single compound.58 While the effects of a single pesticide in water may be known, the effects of that pesticide combined with other pesticides is unknown and virtually unstudied. - Certain effects, such as endocrine disruption and responses of sensitive individuals, have not been considered in the guidelines. - The effects of seasonally high concentrations have not been evaluated. - Breakdown products are not factored into safety reviews.
-Breakdown products are compounds that result from pesticides undergoing changes while in the environment.
-There are thousands of possible breakdown products for pesticides, and only a few of these have been assessed in streams or groundwater.59 While some breakdown products are less toxic than their parent pesticide, some are just as toxic or even have higher toxicities.60 - Recent research suggests that some pesticides may cause health and environmental effects at levels considered safe by current standards.61 For example, when exposed to atrazine at concentrations considered safe by EPA, hamster ovary cells exhibit chromosome damage, including at levels commonly found in public water supplies.62 Additionally, tadpoles exposed to below-allowable levels of atrazine develop sexual abnormalities including hermaphrodism.63 EPA testing has failed to detect the significance of sublethal doses and has downplayed and in some cases dismissed studies that look at these impacts.64
+- Certain effects, such as endocrine disruption and responses of sensitive individuals, have not been considered in the guidelines. - The effects of seasonally high concentrations have not been evaluated. - Breakdown products, which are the same as or more toxic than parent compounds, are not regularly factored into safety reviews.
+Breakdown products are compounds that result from pesticides undergoing changes while in the environment. - Recent research suggests that some pesticides may cause health and environmental effects at levels considered safe by current standards.
+For example, when exposed to atrazine at concentrations considered acceptable by EPA, hamster ovary cells exhibit chromosome damage, including at levels commonly found in public water supplies.
+Additionally, tadpoles exposed to below-allowable levels of atrazine develop sexual abnormalities.
+EPA testing has failed to detect the significance of sublethal doses and has downplayed and in some cases dismissed studies that look at these impacts.